kolatts/ChurnZero.Sdk/README.md

 //Creates events like above, but in a batch/historical CSV upload.
 //A 200 response may be returned, but since the events are processed separately from the API request, an email notification will indicate the success/failure of the import.
-//Custom fields may need to be created in the Churn Zero Admin section prior to use. var batchEventResponse = await client.TrackEventsBatchAsync(new List<ChurnZeroBatchEvent>() {
+//Custom fields may need to be created in the ChurnZero Admin section prior to use. var batchEventResponse = await client.TrackEventsBatchAsync(new List<ChurnZeroBatchEvent>() {
     new ChurnZeroBatchEvent()